Bust out those Bat-Credit Cards, a hot piece of movie memorabilia has hit the market!

 Earlier this week, the Texas-based auction house Heritage Auctions listed George Clooney’s infamous Batsuit from 1997’s superhero blockbuster Batman & Robin—the critically derided dud of a schlock-fest or a colorful, queer-coded camp classic, depending on who you ask.
 (We fall in the latter category, for the record.)

-Batman has turned plenty of looks over the years, but, for many, none are more iconic than the suits Clooney donned for his two spins in the Batmobile, Batman & Robin and its ’95 predecessor Batman Forever.
+Batman has turned plenty of looks over the years, but, for many, none are more iconic than the suits Clooney donned for his spin in the Batmobile, Batman & Robin.
 It has been affectionately dubbed “The Nipple Suit” for its rather prodigious latex areolae, and now it—and those nipples—could be yours!

 Well, the Nipple Suit could be yours if you have a cool $40k to drop, that is.
 At least, that’s the starting bid for this hot item that’s anticipated to attract some avid cinema collectors with fat wallets.